rbkim1990/housing-regression-project/README.md

-# Predicting House Prices in Ames, IA
+# Predicting House Prices with the Ames, IA Dataset
 ![](https://livability.com/sites/default/files/1Reiman%20Gardens.JPG)
 _Courtesy of the Ames Chamber of Commerce_

+#### Using the Streamlit Web App
+1. Clone locally
+2. Navigate to project folder in CLI
+3. `pip install requirements.txt'
+4. `streamlit run SalePricePredictor.py`

 ### Background Information
 The Ames, IA housing data is an especially robust and detailed data set that provides ample opportunity to practice linear regression techniques.
 Coupled with the need to increase subject-matter expertise, the housing data allowed for development of good data science practices in general.